SIGNA

 PictureSIGNA members dress up for mock interview night with Peer Coaches

-• A skills training program developed for UMD college students that offers specialized training in social communication, executive functioning, and self-advocacy skills in individual and group settings.
-There is a particular emphasis on educating members Theory of Mind and increasing awareness of others' perspectives throughout the program.
+• SIGNA is skills training program developed for UMD college students that offers specialized training in social communication, executive functioning, and self-advocacy skills in individual and group settings.
+There is a particular emphasis on educating neurotypical and neurodivergent members and their allies about the Double Empathy phenomenon, establishing Common Ground, Theory of Mind and Problem Solving to increase awareness and better communication with others to support social interaction and executive functioning, as well as conflict resolution and self-advocacy.

 • Conversation skills